kobrue02/BENALI/README.md

-# BENALI: Multilingual Native Language Identification
+# BENALI: BERT for NAtive Language Identification

 This repository contains the implementation of BENALI, a multilingual native language identification system that predicts a writer's first language (L1) based on their writing in a second language (L2).